samanthaaucoin08/Elevator-Interface/README.md

 ![Elevator Image](https://github.com/samanthaaucoin08/p1.Samantha.Aucoin/blob/main/Images/IMG_4764.png)
 ![GIF Image1](https://github.com/samanthaaucoin08/p1.Samantha.Aucoin/blob/main/Images/ElevatorGif1.gif)

+Positives of current elevator design
+- The elevator provides instruction sheet for firefighters and passengers use incase of emergency.
+- The elevator provides great interaction with passenger by using light and sound.
+- All the daily used buttons in the elevator provide a good visual representation of what each button does.
+- The elevator provides communication for the disabled.

 Negatives of current elevator design
 - There is no “close door” button.
 - The emergency call button should be red instead of black.